 The model that we study here is the Millenia coupled climate model, designed to run at relatively low resolutions for multicentury simulations.
-This model uses MPI for communication and combines a large atmosphere model (the Parallel Community Climate Model [12]) with an ocean model (from U. Wisconsin).
+This model uses MPI for communication and combines a large atmosphere model (the Parallel Community Climate Model [13]) with an ocean model (from U. Wisconsin).
 The two models execute concurrently and perform considerable internal communication.
 Every two atmosphere steps, the models exchange information such as sea surface temperature and various fluxes.
+The models typically run for tens or hundreds of thousands of timesteps.